Carglglz/upydev/DOCS/SSLWebREPL_docs.md

     - rmdir: to remove a directory

 * custom shell commands:
-    - ls  : list device files in colored format (same as pressing tab on empty line)
+    - ls  : list device files in colored format (same as pressing tab on empty line)(allows "*" wildcard or directories)
     - tree : to print a tree version of filesystem (to see also hidden files/dirs use 'tree -a')
     - run  : to run a 'script.py'
     - df   : to see filesystem flash usage (and SD if already mounted)
+    - du   : display disk usage statistics (usage: "du", "du [dir or file]" + '-d' deep level option)
     - meminfo: to see RAM info
     - whoami : to see user, system and machine info
     - datetime: to see device datetime (if not set, will display uptime)